Royal Yacht Britannia

 Throughout its 44 years of service, Britannia has been a residence for official receptions, banquets, and State visits.
 For these events, 45 members of the royal household would climb on board with 5 tons of luggage.

 In 1997, after over 40 years of service, the vessel was decommissioned and is now berthed at Leith Port where curious visitors can explore the majestic Britannia.

 The visit to the Royal Yacht Britannia begins in the Visitor Centre found on the second floor of the Ocean Terminal Shopping Centre.
 In this centre, you’ll be able to discover the vessel’s past through numerous photographs.

-Before visiting the Royal Yacht, you will be given an English audio guide with all the details of the vessel.
+Before visiting the Royal Yacht, you'll be given an English audio guide with all the details of the vessel.

 Although the Queen’s chambers are very plainly decorated, other parts of the vessel are extremely lavish, like the Rolls Royce that sits permanently in the vessel’s garage.